Jason-Anders/dom-debug-long-practice/README.md

 You will be provided an __index.html__ file within the __assets__ folder that contains a basic portfolio site.
 Connect the __/assets/js/index.js__ to the HTML page to execute it once the HTML page loads the JavaScript file.
-Load is as a JavaScript module.
+Load it as a JavaScript module.

 Make sure the code in the __index.js__ file executes only after everything on